-One of the first questions we are being asked when people are in need of a replacement key is: How can I get a replacement key for my car?
-What to do if I lost my car keys and have no spare?
+One of the first questions we are asked when people need a replacement key is: How can I get a replacement key for my car?
+What do I do if I lose my car keys and have no spare?

-In this blog post, we will outline how to get a new key for your car without the original, including key fob, transponder key, and regular key.
-In addition, we will explain what happens when you lose your only key and who can make you a replacement. (dealership, an automotive locksmith, or online).
+In this blog, we’ll outline how you can get a new key for your car – whether a key fob, transponder key or regular key, when you don’t have the original.
+We’ll also explain what happens when you lose your only key and who can make you a replacement – dealership, an automotive locksmith, or online.

-Moreover, we will go over the pros & cons of each option, will give you some useful tips, discuss how to make the process easier with VIN number and more.
+We’ll also discuss the pros & cons of each option, give you some useful tips, discuss how to make the process easier with your car’s VIN number, and more.

 How to get new keys for your car without the original?

-- Replace your car key at the dealership
+Third, replace your car key at the dealership.

 What is the best option?
-Well, that depends on your situation (emergency/non-emergency, year make and model of your car and more.)
-Each option above has pros and cons.
-We will go over each one below so you can choose the right option for you.
+Well, that depends on your situation (emergency/non-emergency, the year of manufacture and model of your car, and more.)
+Each option has pros and cons.
+We cover each below so you can choose your best option.

-But before we do, remember this: In case you simply need a duplicate key, meaning you already have a working key and would like to get a spare one, the process is faster, easier and cheaper.
+First, remember this: If you want to make a duplicate key – you have a working key and simply want to get a spare one – the process is faster, easier and cheaper.

-Moreover, most automotive locksmiths offer a mobile service meaning they can come to your location, or to where the car is located, cut and program a new, replacement key on site.
+Also, most automotive locksmiths offer a mobile service so they can come to your location, cut, and program a new, replacement key on-site.

 As you can imagine, this is the fastest, most convenient option to get a replacement car key fast.
 There is no need to tow your car to the dealer and regardless of your location, they most probably will be able to come to you.

-Often, this option is the most cost-effective option.
+This option is often the most cost-effective one.

 To make the process easier and faster, here are some tips to know before you call an automotive locksmith: